Differential GNSS

 The United States Coast Guard (USCG) previously ran DGPS in the United States on longwave radio frequencies between and near major waterways and harbors.
 It was discontinued in March 2022.
 The USCG's DGPS was known as NDGPS (Nationwide DGPS) and was jointly administered by the Coast Guard and the Army Corps of Engineers.
 It consisted of broadcast sites located throughout the inland and coastal portions of the United States including Alaska, Hawaii and Puerto Rico.
 The Canadian Coast Guard (CCG) also ran a separate DGPS system, but discontinued its use on December 15, 2022.
 Other countries have their own DGPS.

-A similar system which transmits corrections from orbiting satellites instead of ground-based transmitters is called a Wide-Area DGPS (WADGPS) satellite-based augmentation system.
+A similar system which transmits corrections from orbiting satellites instead of ground-based transmitters is called a satellite-based augmentation system.
+Although originally proposed under the name Wide-Area DGPS (WADGPS), it is actually a system that disseminates state-space correction including location-independent (satellite clock, ephemeris, health, etc.) and location-dependent (ionospheric delay) components.